Those Were the Days (Gene Raskin song): Dorogoi Dlinnoyu

-Later history

-American singer Connie Francis sang the song on the Ed Sullivan Show in 1969, April 27th together with the song "The House I Live In".
-The song's performance was quite different from her other ones since the audience "participated" in it.
-The other song was the second time she sang it on the show.
+Those Were the Days

 In the early 1960s, Raskin and his wife Francesca played folk music in venues around Greenwich Village in New York, including the White Horse Tavern.
-Raskin, who had grown up hearing the song, wrote new English lyrics to the old Russian music, and illegally copyrighted both the music and lyrics in his own name.
-The Limeliters subsequently released a recording of the song on their 1962 LP Folk Matinee.
+Raskin, who had grown up hearing Dorogoi Dlinnoyu, wrote English-language lyrics to it.
+Raskin copyrighted both the music and lyrics in his own name, though he had created only the lyrics.

+The Limeliters released a recording of the song on their 1962 LP Folk Matinee.

-The Raskins were international performers and had played at London's "Blue Angel" club every year, always closing their show with the song.
+The Raskins were international performers and had played at London's Blue Angel club every year, always closing their show with the song.
 Paul McCartney frequented the club and, being quite taken with the song, attempted unsuccessfully to get several singers and groups, including the early Moody Blues, to record it.
 After the formation of the Beatles' own Apple Records label, McCartney recorded Mary Hopkin performing the song at Abbey Road Studios in London.
 He said later, "I thought it was very catchy, it had something, it was a good treatment of nostalgia...
 (Hopkin) picked it up very easily, as if she'd known it for years."
+McCartney had the idea to use a cymbalom as one of the main instruments backing the recording.
 The song was eventually recorded in over twenty languages and by many different artists.

+Mary Hopkin's 1968 recording, with Gene Raskin's lyric, was a chart-topping hit worldwide.
+On most recordings of the song, Raskin is credited as the sole writer, even though he wrote only the English-language lyrics, which are not a translation of the Russian lyrics, and not the music.

-Hopkin's recording was produced by McCartney with an arrangement by Richard Hewson, and became a number-one hit on the UK Singles Chart.
-In the United States it reached number two on the Billboard Hot 100 (held out of the top spot for three weeks by The Beatles' "Hey Jude") and topped the Billboard Easy Listening charts for six weeks.
-In the Netherlands it topped the charts for two consecutive weeks.
+Hopkin's recording was produced by McCartney with an arrangement by Richard Hewson, in his first arrangement of a pop song.
+It became a number-one hit on the UK Singles Chart.
+In the United States, it reached number two on the Billboard Hot 100 (held out of the top spot for three weeks by the Beatles' "Hey Jude") and topped the Billboard Easy Listening charts for six weeks.
+In the Netherlands, it topped the charts for two consecutive weeks.
 The B-side of the record in the UK and the United States was a cover of Pete Seeger's "Turn!
 Turn!
-Turn!", which had been a US number-one hit for The Byrds in 1965.
+Turn!" which had been a US number-one hit for the Byrds in 1965.

-The Russian origin of the melody was accentuated by instrumentation that was unusual for a top-ten pop record, including balalaika, clarinet, hammered dulcimer or cimbalom, tenor banjo and a children's choir, giving a klezmer feel to the song.
+The Russian origin of the melody was accentuated by instrumentation that was unusual for a top-ten pop record, including balalaika, clarinet, hammered dulcimer or cimbalom, tenor banjo, and a children's choir, giving a klezmer feel to the song.
 The cimbalom was played by Gilbert Webster.
-Hopkin said in 2015, " I did not play guitar on 'Those Were the Days.'
+Hopkin said in 2015, "I did not play guitar on 'Those Were the Days.'
 Paul played acoustic guitar."